thunlp/Chinese_NRE/README.md

 Three datasets are used in our paper:

-- **FinRE: ** A manual-labeled financial news RE dataset.
+- **FinRE**:  A manual-labeled financial news RE dataset.
 The data cannot be made public for the time being.

-- **SanWen: ** A  Chinese literature NER-RE dataset, the source of the dataset is  [https://github.com/lancopku/Chinese-Literature-NER-RE-Dataset](https://github.com/lancopku/Chinese-Literature-NER-RE-Dataset).
+- **SanWen**:  A  Chinese literature NER-RE dataset, the source of the dataset is  [https://github.com/lancopku/Chinese-Literature-NER-RE-Dataset](https://github.com/lancopku/Chinese-Literature-NER-RE-Dataset).
-- **ACE 2005: ** A benchmark RE dataset.
+- **ACE 2005**:  A benchmark RE dataset.
 According to the terms of **LDC**, we are not allowed to share the dataset with the third party.
 If you have the LDC license, please obtain the dataset (LDC2006T06) and follow the data format by yourself.

 In this project, `train.txt` , `dev.txt` and `test.txt` are all from **SanWen**.